FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/build_chain.md

 No parameter option.
 When setting this option, node uses [mptstate](../design/storage/mpt.md) to store contract local variables.
 By default, [storagestate](../design/storage/storage.md) is used to store the contract local variable.

 - **`s`option[**Optional**]**
 There are parameter options.
 The parameter is the name of db.
 Currently it supports three modes: rocksdb, mysql, and external.
-RocksDB is used by default. mysql needs to configure the information relates to mysql in the group ini file. external needs to configure topic information and start AMDB proxy.
+RocksDB is used by default. mysql needs to configure the information relates to mysql in the group ini file. external needs to configure topic information and start amdb-proxy.

 - **`c`option[**Optional**]**
 No parameter option.
 When setting this option, the consensus algorithm for setting the node is [Raft](../design/consensus/raft.md), and the default setting is [PBFT](../design/consensus/pbft.md).